AlbertGohr/efficient-algorithms/shiftschedule/README.md

 ## Open Tasks
 * add tests
+  * QualityEvaluator
   * Assignment getNextUnassignedShift
-  * Rating avg
   * all upperBounds
-  * all constraints + orderedConstraints
+  * ClaimedNumberOfAssignmentsConstraint
-  * QualityEvaluator
+  * OrderedConstraints
   * ExpireCheck
   * BranchAndBound + Node
 * enable fallback shift, if no other shift is available (general support) -> force workdays for employees, use fallback shift